-The Company does not own the mineral rights pertaining to the Toiyabe Property, the Turquoise Canyon Property, and the Mulloy Property.
-Rather, it holds separate options to acquire a 100% interest in the Toiyabe Property, a 100% interest in the Turquoise Canyon Property, and a 90% interest in the Mulloy Property.
-There is no guarantee the Company will be able to raise sufficient funding in the future to complete cash and share payments to Minquest and First Mining pursuant to the obligations under the Toiyabe Property and Turquoise Canyon Property option agreements, respectively.
-There is also no guarantee the Company will be able to raise sufficient funding in the future to complete exploration expenditure requirements pursuant to the Turquoise Canyon option agreement.
+The Company does not own the mineral rights pertaining to the Toiyabe Property and the Mulloy Property.
+Rather, it holds an option to acquire a 100% interest in the Toiyabe Property and a 90% interest in the Mulloy Property.
 There is no guarantee the Company will be able to raise sufficient funding in the future to undertake a feasibility study in order to exercise its option with respect to the Mulloy Property.
 Furthermore, the Company's capacity to complete a feasibility study is uncertain.
 If the Company fails to deliver a feasibility study, the Company may lose its interest in the Mulloy Property without any recourse.
 There is also no guarantee that the CSE will approve the acquisition of any additional properties by the Company, whether by way of option or otherwise, should the Company wish to do so.